dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 ## That's It for Communication

-I might write about communication again soon, but since it overlaps so much with networking and signaling, it's difficult to identify topics which apply only to communication.
+I might write about the facet of communication again soon, but since it overlaps so much with networking and signaling, it's difficult to identify topics which apply only to communication.
 I hope to post the content I have on signaling and networking next.